 Formerly known as the World Junior Golf Cup, the Euro Junior Golf Cup was created in 1998 by the Canadian Junior Golf Association.
-In its first years, the Euro Cup was a competition between the United States and Canada.
+In its first years, the Euro Junior Golf Cup was a competition between the United States and Canada.
 Competition was held in St. Andrews, Scotland and played on the New Course and the Jubilee Courses.
 Both of these courses were part of the St. Andrews Trust.

 As time past, Scotland was invited into the competition.
-With Scotland involved, the event was then conducted on some of historic courses around the home of golf in St. Andrews, Scotland each August.
+With Scotland involved, the event was then conducted on some of the most historic courses around the home of golf in St. Andrews, Scotland each August.

 The Euro Junior Golf Cup provides junior golfers with an opportunity to re-visit golf’s history.